Decidability via the tilting correspondence: Perfectoid fields

 \subsection{Untilting}

-Expository notes on the material of this section may be found either in \S 5 of the Bourbaki seminar given by Morrow \cite{Morrow} or in the lecture series notes by Lurie (see Lecture 2 \cite{Lu}).
+Expository notes on the material of this section may be found either in \S 5 of the Bourbaki seminar given by Morrow \cite{Morrow} or in the lecture series notes by Lurie (see Lectures 2,3 \cite{Lu}).